-Driver Information Center (DIC)
+Driver Information Center (DIC) (Base and Midlevel)

 The DIC displays are shown in the center of the instrument cluster in the Info app.
-See Instrument Cluster or ▷ : Press to move between the interactive display zones in the cluster.

-⇒ 135.
+See Instrument Cluster ⇔ 127.
 The displays show the status of many vehicle systems.
 The controls for the DIC are on the right steering wheel control.

-\triangle or ∇ : Press to move up or down in a list.
+\triangle or \bigtriangledown : Press to move up or down in a list.